Greedy Algorithms for Shortcut Sets and Hopsets

-\subparagraph{Running Greedy on Chain Covers.} Our modified algorithm is based on an $\ell$-chain cover (with $\ell = 2n^{2/3}$) that we super-shortcut, but instead of sampling some chains and nodes and connecting them maximally, we use a greedy approach to connect the chains among each other.
+Our modified algorithm is based on an $\ell$-chain cover (with $\ell = 2n^{2/3}$) that we super-shortcut, but instead of sampling some chains and nodes and connecting them maximally, we use a greedy approach to connect the chains among each other.

 Starting with an $\ell$-cover allows us to focus on only $n^{5/3}$ ``important'' pairs $(u,v)$ in the transitive closure, instead of all $n^{2}$ many.
 Let